Thank you all for your continued patronage with regards my finance related articles.

 It really nice to know that you find these articles useful and easy to follow!

-This has exactly been the whole idea for writing these articles.
+This has exactly been the whole idea of writing these articles.

 This time I am going to write about jobs in the private equity sector.

-When you think of private equity, the first thing that come to your mind is an extremely high paying high flying job!
+When you think of private equity, the first thing that comes to your mind is an extremely high paying high flying job!

 Yes!
 It indeed is a high paying job but then it’s not easy to get such jobs.
 So what do you do to get a job with a leading private equity firm?